meisterlabcaltech/CARA_Public/README.md

 The experimenter can switch task by pressing numpad key 0-3, with 0 activating practice environment and 1-3 activationg tasks 1-3.
 By default, CARA is implemented.
 Press "M" to mute CARA to test other systems (e.g. vOICe).
 To unmute, press "U".

-Frame by frame logs of subject position, orientation, target position, key experiment status are saved as text files in D:/VR/ by default.
+Frame by frame logs of subject position, orientation, target position, key experiment parameters are saved as text files in D:/VR/ by default.

 For more details please see the publication [to be added].